 Organise a recruiting workflow.
 Automation is a handy tool to ensure recruiters complete tasks that are of most value to their skill set.
 Providing them more time to focus on communication and key decision making aspects of their role.

 A high demand of job interest will not phase automation.
 Each application will be considered in the exact same way based on the same set of variables.

 Automation does not tire and will continually work at a consistent level during the hiring process to complete a potential voluminous or monotonous task.

 Completely remove any possible human bias.
-Automation is programmed to disregard candidate trait that can lead to bias hiring decisions.
+Automation is programmed to disregard candidate traits that can lead to biased hiring decisions.
 For example a candidate’s name, perceived age or nationality are not considered during automated candidate screening.

 Automation and recruitment partnership